EckertLab/protocols/DNA_library_prep_(parchman).md

 **_Ligation Protocol_**

-1. Spin digested product in centrifuge at 1000xG for 20s.
+1. Once thawed, spin digested product in centrifuge at 1000xG for 20s.
 1. Spin Master Mix II tubes (labeled as MMII or MM2) in the microcentrifuge for 5s.
 1. Add 0.5μL of Master Mix II to each well
-1. Spin annealed EcoRI and MseI plates at 1000g for 20s.
+1. Spin annealed EcoRI and MseI plates at 1000xG for 20s.
 1. Orient EcoRI and MseI plates in steps 6-7 to match ligation plate orientation
 1. Using the multichannel pipette, add 1μL of annealed EcoRI adaptor to each well (this should be a plate)
   1. Always check to make sure each tip has liquid, some wells may be empty
   1. If empty you CANNOT PULL FROM OTHER WELLS!
   1. Once complete, replace tin sticker and label with fat-tipped marker.
-Note if there are any empty wells.
+Note on label if there are any empty wells.
   1. Check to make sure writing on plate (not sticker) is not fading.
 If so, rewrite using fine-tipped marker on another part of plate.
 Don’t write over!
 1. Using the multichannel pipette, add 1μL of annealed MseI adaptor to each well (this should be a plate)
   1. Always check to make sure each tip has liquid, some wells may be empty.
   1. If empty, you can pull from other wells YOU CANNOT DO THIS WITH ECORI
   1. Once complete, replace tin sticker and label with fat-tipped marker.
-Note if there are any empty wells.
+Note on label if there are any empty wells.
   1. Check to make sure writing on plate (not sticker) is not fading.
 If so, rewrite using fine-tipped marker on another part of plate.
 Don’t write over!
 1. Cover ligation plate with sticker, seal by running finger along each row and along each column to seal wells on every side
   1. Label with fat-tipped marker “*Ligated [Sample X] [date] [initials]*”
   1. Label the plate itself in a similar manner
   1. Do not label with ‘ligation’, label with ‘ligated’ to emphasize past tense.
+1. Vortex plate for 5s.
-1. Centrifuge ligation plate at 1000g for 20s to pull all liquid to the bottom of the wells
+1. Centrifuge ligation plate at 1000xG for 20s to pull all liquid to the bottom of the wells
 1. Place in Thermocycler and start the Ligation cycle
 1. Once cycle has completed, place in 4°C refrigerator in section labeled "**Ready for PCR**"